 Just off of Gunsan (a port city in the Jeolla-buk region), you’ll find the Seonyudo Islands, a popular tourist spot and a cute chain of some 20 islands.
-According to Discover Korea‘s post, its name means “islands so beautiful that God admires it“, and this in the summer’s morning mist at first glance, seems like it would be true.
+Its name means “islands so beautiful that God admires it“, and this in the summer’s morning mist at first glance, seems like it would be true.

 After our first successful night at a Korean Love Motel in Gunsan, we were well-rested and off.
 Some confusion as to where we would find the correct bus stop to the ferry led us to a kind Korean lady, convinced we were heading in the same direction she was.
 In essence, we ended up taking the 1 hour “scenic route” to a ferry terminal, which turned out to be the wrong ferry terminal.
 Didn’t stop us though, and we ended up getting to the correct terminal to catch the next ferry.

 Arriving in the Seonyudo Islands

 We hopped aboard the Gunsan Ferry and arrived in the Seonyudo Islands mid morning to witness the islands’ moody, tranquil and mystical aura.
 The main island of Jin-ri houses the main accommodations and provisions: the ferry port, transportation options and rentals (bike, sand dune, motorbike, group taxi, etc…), one small grocery store, some minbak guesthouses and a throng of local seafood restaurants.

 Once there, we rented bikes at a local rental (10,000W for 24 hour period).